danny2p/pantheon-wp-ap/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 8.2.0 =
+Several fixes and some improvements

 = 8.1.1 =
 Update to prevent fatal error from happening in 8.1.0